 A Hands-On Future for Asset Owners

 Pension funds are restructuring for a new investment climate.
-They are becoming more hands-on in the way they manage their portfolios.
-This proactive approach extends to all aspects of their operations and governance.
-And it is changing the shape of the industry.
-Our new survey with over 130 senior executives from pension funds globally, conducted by the Economist Intelligence Unit, highlights the five key trends that are charting a new future for the industry.Sign Up For Full Report
+They are becoming more hands-on in how they manage their portfolios, operations and governance.
+Our new Economist Intelligence Unit survey, with over 130 pension fund executives, highlights five key trends.

 on the Horizon

 Pension funds are ramping up their risk appetite as the search for returns intensifies in a tough investment climate.

 Over three-quarters expect their institutions’ investment risk appetite to increase over the next three years.

 Regulation continues to be a major challenge for pension funds in EMEA.
 The industry’s governance models are also evolving to keep pace with a more volatile investment climate.

 Pension funds demand deeper partnerships with fund managers who share their values and can deliver more tailored investment solutions.